jpuigcerver/nnutils/pytorch/README.md

 ### AVX512 related issues

 Some compiling problems may arise when using CUDA and newer host compilers with AVX512 instructions.
-Please, install GCC 5.0 or above and use it as the host compiler for NVCC.
+Please, install GCC 7.5 or above and use it as the host compiler for NVCC 10.2.
 You can simply set the `CC` and `CXX` environment variables before the build/install commands:

 ```bash
 CC=gcc-4.9 CXX=g++-4.9 pip install nnutils-pytorch